 The USHCC is an organization aimed at developing a business network that provides the Hispanic community with cohesion and strength.
 Through its network of local Hispanic Chambers of Commerce and Hispanic business organizations, the USHCC effectively communicates the needs and potential of Hispanic enterprise to the public and private sector.

-Intuit Websites provides a fast, easy, inexpensive way for any business to create a website without hiring a designer or having to learn complicated computer languages like HTML.
+Homestead Websites and Homestead Technologies, Inc. provides a fast, easy, inexpensive way for any business to create a website without hiring a designer or having to learn complicated computer languages like HTML.
 With web hosting included for your site, you can update your site at anytime.
 If you need domain name registration, our service is easy to use.

 SCORE is a nonprofit association dedicated to educating entrepreneurs and helping small businesses.
 SCORE’s 13,000+ volunteers work closely with entrepreneurs to help them get the information they need, absolutely free.
 SCORE is a resource partner with the U.S. Small Business Administration and has been mentoring entrepreneurs for more than forty years.